mmm111mmm/inacityinthefuture/01-int-float-var-blocks-switch/8-switch.md

 Stay inside.
 ```

-If you include the `break;` statement after the first case only the following will be printed:
+If we don't remove the `break;` statement above, we get:

 ```
 Let's go outside!